p4lang/p4c/docs/IR.md

 passes that support the `Backtrack` interface are backtrack points.

 The generic `PassManager` can manage a dynamically chosen series of passes.
-It will track passes that implement `Backtrack` and if a later pass fails, will backtrack to the Backtrack pass.
+It tracks passes that implement `Backtrack` and if a later pass fails, will backtrack to the Backtrack pass.